 - Cervical plexus

 - A network formed by the first 4 cervical spinal nerves.
-It innervates parts of the face, neck, shoulder and chest and gives rise to the phrenic nerve to the diaphragm.
+It innervates parts of the face, neck, shoulder and chest and gives rise to the phrenic nerve which controls the diaphragm (allows us to breath).

 - Brachial plexus

-- A network of the last 4 cervical and first thoracic spinal nerves supplying the arm, forearm and hand.
+- A network of the last 4 cervical and first thoracic spinal nerves.
+These nerves supply the shoulder, arm, forearm and hand.

 Map of Dermatomes

 A dermatome is a band or region of skin supplied by a single sensory nerve.
-Sensory nerves carry sensory impulses to the spinal cord—pain, temperature, touch and position sense (proprioception)—from tendons, joints and body surfaces.
-The face is supplied by the cranial nerves.
+Sensory nerves carry sensory impulses to the spinal cord.
+Sensory impulses include pain, temperature, touch and position sense (proprioception)—from tendons, joints and body surfaces.
+Every part of the body has a dermatome that is supplied by a spinal nerve.
+The exception to this rule is the face, which is supplied by the cranial nerves.

 Key to Spinal Nerve Regions